autocontracts/lightstreams/white-paper.md

 ## Executive Summary

 This white paper outlines plans by Autonomous Contracts to develop Lightstreams, a peer to peer distribution network for digital content, ranging from books, magazines, music to movies and more.
 The Lightstreams network will enable any individual to publish digital content directly to consumers without the need to use a traditional online intermediaries such as Amazon, Spotity or Netflix.
+In the traditional online publishing model the intermediary provides the technical infrastruction in the form of large data centres in order to reach a global online audience.
+As a resul of this model, the intermediary tightly controls the channel and takes a substantial fee for providing the service.

 <p align="center">
 <img src="/images/centralised-distribution.png">